DLesmes/AWS/Practical/IaC.md

 * **Rollback Protection:** Safeguard against failures by automatically rolling back the entire stack if a resource fails to create.

 ### ☀️ [**composition-non-nested-stacks Sample**](https://github.com/czam01/cloudformation/blob/composition-non-nested-stacks/master.yml) ☀️

+## CloudFormation StackSets:  Multi-Account Deployments Made Easy 🚀

+StackSets extend the power of CloudFormation by enabling you to manage stacks across multiple AWS accounts and regions with a single operation.
+It's like having a master control panel for your infrastructure! 🕹️

+**StackSets: Key Concepts**

+* **Account Types:**  StackSets work with two types of accounts:
+    * **Administrator Account:** The central account from which you create and manage StackSets.  👑
+    * **Target Accounts:** The accounts where the stacks are actually deployed. 🎯
+* **Deployment Source:** You deploy StackSets from the administrator account, which must have appropriate permissions to access the target accounts.
+* **Stack Instances:** A stack instance refers to a specific stack deployed within a target account.
+* **Parameter Overrides:** You can customize deployments by providing different parameters for different target accounts.
+This flexibility lets you tailor your infrastructure to each environment.

+**StackSets in Action: Deploying Across Multiple Accounts**

+StackSets streamline multi-account deployments:

+1. **Create a StackSet:** In the administrator account, create a StackSet defining your infrastructure.
+2. **Add Target Accounts:** Specify the AWS accounts where you want to deploy the stacks.
+3. **Deploy:** Launch the StackSet.
+CloudFormation automatically creates stack instances in each target account.
+4. **Target Account Resources:** The resources defined in your StackSet are created within each target account, providing isolation and independent management.

+**Why Use StackSets?**

+* **Centralized Management:** Manage infrastructure across multiple accounts and regions from a single location.
+* **Consistent Deployments:** Ensure consistent infrastructure configurations across all your environments.
+* **Simplified Updates:**  Update your infrastructure across all target accounts with a single operation.
+* **Improved Security:**  Enforce security best practices and compliance standards across your organization.

+StackSets empower you to manage infrastructure at scale, making it easier to maintain consistency, control costs, and enforce security policies across your AWS organization.